 Imalent MS12 review 12*XHP 70 (53,000 lumens)

-Back in 2018 Imalent shook the flashlight community with the announcement of the Imalent MS12.
+Imalent shook the flashlight community with the announcement of the Imalent MS12.
 The previous brightest flashlight was the Acebeam X80gt with 32250 Lumens, and Imalent just almost doubled that number with 53,000 Lumens!
 Therefore it is mentioned in our brightest flashlights list!

 This is my second Imalent flashlight review in 5 years.
-My first being the SA04 with a LCD display.
+My first being the SA04 with an LCD display.
 Back in the day when Imalent entered the flashlight market with LCD displays!
 Fast forward 5 years and now we have a flashlight that is claimed to reach 53,000 lumens.

 It’s not going to be your EDC, nor your average Bedside light.
 The MS12 is for illuminating your local baseball stadium!
 So they haven’t included your favorite lanyard.